 • DBT Foundations — practical tools for distress tolerance, emotion regulation, and boundary-setting

 Clients have described me as compassionate, straightforward, playful, and real.
-I’m not afraid to name the patterns that might be holding you back, and I won’t ask you to perform wellness.
+I’m not afraid to name the patterns that might be holding you back, and I won’t ask you to perform okay-ness.
 We’ll do this work honestly, together.

 Outside of Therapy